-Lettuce, Lactuca sativa: “The Garden Gem”
+Lettuce, Lactuca sativa: “Backyard Salad Bar”

+The Roman emperor Augustus erected a statue in honor of lettuce?
+Of course he did.
+Who wouldn’t?
 One of our oldest cultivated foods, lettuce and its wild cousins have served humans for thousands of years as medicine, religious symbol, narcotic, virility booster, and kitchen delicacy.
 Emperor Augustus was in awe of its pain-killing properties.

 Sprouted trout lettuce (shown above) is a tender romaine lettuce with speckles.
 A packet of Spotted Trout Lettuce organic seeds is $3.95 from Seed Library.

 Baby lettuce is harvested at Greyfield Inn (and headed for the dinner menu) on Cumberland Island in Georgia.
 See more at Greyfield Gardens: A Chef’s Dream on a Remote Georgia Island.